pypa/pipx/README.md

 ## Requirements

-This package requires at least PHP 7.4 and uses Guzzle.
+This package requires PHP 7.4 or higher and uses Guzzle.

 ## Installation